Welcome to Marina Rejkuba's web site

 Tool version 3 (P2PP3) used by the PIs or their Phase 2 delegates to prepare

 their observations, Observation Tool version 3 (OT3) used by the observatory

 staff to review and execute service mode observations,

 and the observations execution reporting tool

-In 2012 I became the line manager for the User Support Astronomers Group (USG) in USD and within this role I am responsible to optimize resources, distribute the day-to-day duties and supervise the daily support work of the USG members.
-I also support service mode users of VIRCAM, VIMOS, and FLAMES instruments and am a member of the ESO Survey Team, which oversees the implementation, execution and deliverables from large Public Survey observing programmes at ESO.
+Between 2012-2015 I was the line manager for the User Support Astronomers Group (USG) in USD and within this role I was responsible to optimize resources, distribute the day-to-day duties and supervise the daily support work of the USG members.
+I also supported service mode users of VIMOS, FLAMES, and VIRCAM instruments and was a member of the ESO Survey Team, which oversees the implementation, execution and deliverables from large Public Survey observing programmes at ESO.